 - Gen C strives to express themselves

-- Gen C define the “in” social network
+- Gen C defines the “in” social network

 - Gen C is constantly connected